jbcima/twerkOut/README.md

 Instructions

-1. Go to twerkout.co on a desktop brownser
+1. Go to http://twerkout.herokuapp.com/ on a desktop brownser
 2. Have all the players go to the site on their mobile browsers
 3. Type in the room number (top of web browser) into the phones
 4. Hit play in desktop browser